PRACTICAL ASSISTANCE FOR DISADVANTAGED CHILDREN IN MALAWI AND THEIR FAMILIES

 children growing up in the country.

-serious implications arising from the introduction
+the serious implications arising from the

-of free primary education in 1994
+introduction of free primary education in 1994

 without the necessary investment in

 infrastructure and resources.
+Secondary

 According to UNAIDS, there are approximately